 Social media is everywhere and almost impossible to avoid these days.
 Sometimes it can be an online distraction or a way to kill an hour or so scrolling through platforms.
 Many times it seems, especially lately, it could seem like just one big negative outlet – a place for people to air their dirty laundry and start a rant.
-Reading negative posts can drag you down and affect your well-being.
-However, there is a “good” aspect of social media platforms.
+Reading negative posts can drag you down and affect our well-being.
+There is a “good” aspect to social media platforms.
 Not only can you raise awareness or share events, but it is also a great place to make connections.
 It is how YOU use social media that can make a difference.
 The key is using it wisely and mindfully.
 If you have been feeling overwhelmed and wondering how to start using your social media accounts for good, we hope some of these ideas give you pause and help.

 Social media is all about telling and sharing stories.
 So many people share stories of their struggles which is not a bad thing, but sometimes we need to hear about the good.
 Share a funny story.
 Share a “thank you” to someone that made your day or sent you a gift.
 There are tons of inspiring quotes or memes out there, so share and spread a positive note in your posts.
 This doesn’t mean you can’t or shouldn’t share a struggle or share in someone else’s struggle.
 Just keep in mind how those stories can be cyclical.
 Sometimes you need to break the cycle and share some positive vibes!